CarlosBedoyalopez/BugsReport-Ghostbane/README.md

 ## How to watch the bugs

 1. Download the file "bugs reporting" on the main branch
-2. watch the video on the main branch

 ## Develop Company
  pibitgames@gmail.com